SoyMilkIsOk/terp-mirror/README.md

   filter out sleeves or stray limbs; lower it if legitimate waves fail to register.
 The live debug overlay shows the measured circularity so you can observe how tweaks affect detection.
+* **Processing interval (s)** &mdash; Minimum delay between full contour analyses.
+  Increase it to lighten the per-frame workload (helpful when the camera feed flickers after enabling circularity checks).
+Keep it at or below ~0.05&nbsp;s so the detector still samples motion often enough to track deliberate waves.

 Enable the detector debug overlay with <kbd>Tab</kbd> to confirm that the ROI and HSV mask continue to frame the operator correctly after any adjustments.